xmpp-ftw/pubsub-message-wall/README.md

 * Listens for posts to a node
 * Drops data into UI

-Note: Only hanles the most basic of pubsub items for demo
+Note: Only handles the most basic of pubsub items for demo

 ## Instructions